From Rookie to Pro: How to Become a Videographer That Matters

 Camera:

 • Smartphone: A good smartphone can work initially.
-Use its video mode to shoot your videos.
+Use its video mode to shoot your videos, especially family videos.

 • Old DSLR Camera: You can also use an old DSLR camera, especially if you like shooting like a cinematographer, the person who decides how a movie looks.
 This means you're okay with focusing manually, which is what many cinematographers do.
 And since most DSLR cameras don't have an auto-focus system.